rpip/sendhut-envoy/API.original.md

   "dropoff_phone_number": "Dropoff phone number must be valid phone number."
  }
 }

-{
-    "kind": "error",
-    "type": "invalid_params",
-    "message": "The parameters of your request were missing or invalid.", "details": {
-        "password": [
-            "Ensure this field has at least 8 characters."
-        ]
-    }
-}

-{
-    "kind": "error",
-    "type": "authentication_error",
-    "message": "Invalid username or password",
-    "details": {}
-}
 ```

 Please find below the list of all errors: